datacarpentry/astronomy-python/_episodes/06-photo.md

 `mag_loop` into a `DataFrame`.
 This is convenient for two reasons - first, `Polygon` is expecting an Nx2 array and the `DataFrame` provides an easy way for us to pass that in that is also descriptive for us.
-Secondly, for reproducibility of our work, we may want to save the region we use to select stars, and the `DataFrame`, as we’ve already seen, allows us to save into a variety of formats.
+Secondly, for reproducibility of our work, we may want to save the region we use to select stars, and the `DataFrame`, as we have already seen, allows us to save into a variety of formats.

 ~~~
 loop_df = pd.DataFrame()